OfficeDev/Copilot-for-M365-Samples/samples/msgext-product-support-sso-csharp/README.md

   - Site type: Team site
   - Site name: Product support
   - Site address: productmarketing
-- Download the [Product Support provisioning template](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2FSharePoint%2Fsp-dev-provisioning-templates%2Ftree%2Fmaster%2Ftenant%2Fproductsupport%2Fsource) source files
+- Download the [Product Support provisioning template](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2FSharePoint%2Fsp-dev-provisioning-templates%2Ftree%2Fmaster%2Ftenant%2Fproductsupport) source files and extract the contents of the ZIP to a folder
+- Open a PowerShell terminal session
+- Install PnP PowerShell, `Install-Module PnP.PowerShell -Scope CurrentUser`
+- Connect to the SharePoint Online Admin Center site and follow the authentication steps, `Connect-PnPOnline -Url https://<tenant>-admin.sharepoint.com -DeviceLogin`
+- Change to the folder where you extracted the source files to
-- Apply the template (template.xml) to the Product support SharePoint site using [PnP PowerShell](https://pnp.github.io/powershell/), see [Apply a provisioning template](https://learn.microsoft.com/sharepoint/dev/solution-guidance/introducing-the-pnp-provisioning-engine#apply-a-provisioning-template)
+- Apply the template to the Product support SharePoint site, `Invoke-PnPTenantTemplate -Path .\productsupport.pnp`
+- Open a browser window and navigate to the Product support site
 - In the Products list, [create indexes](https://support.microsoft.com/en-us/office/add-an-index-to-a-list-or-library-column-f3f00554-b7dc-44d1-a2ed-d477eac463b0) on the `Title` and `RetailCategory` columns

 ### 2. Prepare and run project